entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 deQuieroz K, Gauthier J. 1990.
 Phylogeny as a central principle in taxonomy: phylogenetic definitions of taxon names.
 Systematic Zoology 39: 307–322.

 Schultze H-P. 1973.
 Large Upper Devonian arthrodires from Iran.
 Fieldiana (geology) 23: 53–78.

 Stensiö EA.
 1944.
-Contributions to the knowledge of the vertebrate fauna of the Silurian and Devonian of western Podolia.
+Contributions to the knowledge of thevertebrate fauna of the Silurian and Devonian of western Podolia.
 II.
 Notes on two arthrodires from the Downtonian of Podolia.
 Arkiv foer Zoologi 35: 1–83.

 Stensiö EA.
 1959.
 On the pectoral fin and shoulder girdle of Handlingar 8: 1–229.

 Stensiö EA.
 1963.
 Anatomical studies on the arthrodiran head.
 Part I. Preface, geological and geographical distribution, the organisation of the head in the Dolichothoraci, Coccosteomorphi, and Pachyosteomorphi.
 Taxonomic appendix.
 Kungliga Svenska Vetenskapsakademiens Handlingar
-9: 1–419.
+9: 1–19.

 Stensiö EA.
 1969.
 Anatomie des arthrodires dans leur cadre systématique.
 Annales de Paléontologie 62: 151–186.

 Swofford DL.
 2002.
 PAUP* phylogenetic analysis using parsimony (*and other methods), version 4.
-Sunderland:
-Sinauer Associates.
+Sunderland: Sinauer Associates.

 Traquair RH.
 1888.
-Notes on the nomenclature of the fishes of the Old Red sandstone of Great Britain.
+Notes on the nomenclature of the fishesof the Old Red sandstone of Great Britain.
 Geological Magazine 3: 507–517.

 Vézina D. 1988.
 Plourdosteus canadensis (Woodward, 1892), un arthrodire du Frasnien inferieur du Canada: contribution à l’etude morphologique phylogénétique des Plourdosteidae (Vertebrata, Placodermi) du Dévonien moyen et supérieur.
 Unpublished D. Phil.
 Thesis, University of Paris VII, France.

 Vézina D. 1990.
 Les Plourdosteidae fam. nov.
-(Placodermi, Arthrodira) et leurs relations phylétiques au sein des Brachythoraci.
+(Placodermi, Arthrodira) et leurs relations phylétiques au sein desBrachythoraci.
 Canadian Journal of Earth Science 27: 677– 683.

 Walker LJ, Babcock LE.
 1999.
 High-resolution stratigraphy and correlation of the Ohio Shale (Upper Devonian, Ohio).
-Abstracts with Programs – Geological Society of America 31:
+Abstracts with Programs – Geological Society of America 31: 78.
-78.

 Wang C-C. 1979.
 A new family of Arthrodira from Yunnan, China.
 Vertebrata PalAsiatica 17: 179–188.

 White EI.
 1952.
 Australian arthrodires.
 Bulletin of the British Museum (Natural History) (Geology) 1: 249–304.

 White EI, Toombs HA.
 1972.
 The buchanosteid arthrodires of Australia.
 Bulletin of the British Museum (Natural History) Geology 22: 377–419.

 Whitley GP.
 1933.
 New names for fossil fishes.
 Copeia 3: 146.

 Woodward AS.
 1891.
 Catalogue of the fossil fishes in the British Museum (Natural History).
 Part II.
 London: Taylor & Francis.

 Woodward AS.
 1892.
 Further contributions to the Devonian fish-fauna of Canada.
 Geological Magazine 9: 481–485.

 Young G. 1979.
 New information on the structure and relationships of Buchanosteus (Placodermi: Euarthrodira) from the Early Devonian of New South Wales.
 Zoological Journal of the Linnean Society 66: 309–352.

 Young G. 1981.
 New Early Devonian brachythoracids (placoderm fishes) from the Taemas – Wee Jasper region of New South Wales.
 Alcheringa 5: 245–271.

 Adams, D. C., Collyer, M., Kaliontzopoulou, A., and Sherratt, E. (2016).
 Geomorph: Software for geometric morphometric analyses.
 New York: R core Team.